Q. Can I withdraw money from my Savings Plan Account while I am an employee?

 - Hardship withdrawals of before-tax or Roth 401(k) contributions are available for pre-defined hardship cases.

-- No withdrawals are allowed from your Stock Match Account or Roth Rollover Account.
+- No withdrawal is allowed from your Roth Rollover Account.

 - Withdrawals are available in cash or shares of ExxonMobil stock.